rrd108/cakephp-datalist/README.md

 With the _datalist_ HTML 5 element you can create a widget similar to _select_ elements, but with _datalist_ you are not forced to select one of the options, but you can add any new value also.

-If you are looking for plain _datalist_ support by a CakePP plugin you should check [dereuromark/cakephp-tools](https://github.com/dereuromark/cakephp-tools)
+If you are looking for plain _datalist_ support by a CakePHP plugin you should check [dereuromark/cakephp-tools](https://github.com/dereuromark/cakephp-tools)

 This plugin adds an extra feature on a plain _datalist_.